Maksym-UA/tournament/README.md

 ### Running the database

 The PostgreSQL database server will automatically be started inside the VM.
 You can use the `psql` command-line tool to access it and run SQL statements.
-Run `\c tournament` to run the database.
+Run `\c tournament` to connect to the database.

     ```
     vagrant@vagrant:/vagrant/tournament$ psql